rust-lang/rfcs/text/0000-sparse-index.md

 ## Handling deleted crates

+The proposed scheme may support deletion of crates, if necessary.
 When a client checks freshness of a crate that has been deleted, it will make a request to the server and notice a 404/410/451 HTTP status.
 The client can then act accordingly, and clean up local data (even tarball and source checkout).

 If the client is not interested in the deleted crate, it won't check it, but chances are it never did, and didn't download it.
 If ability to proactively erase caches of deleted crates is important, then the "incremental changelog" feature could be extended to notify about deletions.